ScottDWebster/MungeCSV/README.md

 Tab_To_Comma - Converts all tab characters to commas.
 This is usefull for converting tab separated values to commas separated values (csv).

 Whitespace_To_Underscore - I believe I added this to make it easier to count blank spaces for something where I needed to know the spacing between fields.

+Installation:
+  Just clone this into your vim plugins directory (vim will find it within the MungeCSV subdirectory).